vdhamer/Photo-Club-Hub/.github/README.md

 - `usage` (within a `expertise`) is a description of the expertise's intended usage.
 The optional `usage` text can be defined in multiple languages (preferably at least in EN and NL).
+- `isSupported` (within a `language`) marks a language the project is fully localized into: currently EN and NL.
+Leaving it out means `false`, which is what languages like the Arabic example above are: they can be used for individual translations of an expertise or a club remark, but the app's screens, the generated website and the automatically translated town and country names are not available in them.
 </details></ul>

 ### Level 1.
 Adding Clubs